layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 Next to the Format-Definition Editor is the Sample-File Viewer.
 This is where you can upload a sample file with real-life data to see whether your grammar matches your data.

-In the image below we have loaded a small sample file for our example grammar which we have introduced at the beginning of this description.
+In the image below, we have loaded a small sample file for our example grammar which we have introduced at the beginning of this description.
 It has a Header, two Detail records, and a Trailer record.

 ![](.04-asset-format-generic_images/a625269c.png "Sample File View (Format Generic)")